 Net Profit Margin = $105/$1000 = 10.5%

 - Like Gross margins, Net Margins can also vary drastically across industries.
-For example Retail is a very low margin business (~5%) whereas a website selling digital products may have Net Profit Margin in excess of 40%.
+For example, Retail is a very low margin business (~5%), whereas a website selling digital products may have a Net Profit Margin in excess of 40%.

-- Net Margins is useful for comparison between companies within the same industry due to similar product and cost structure.
+- Net Margins is useful for comparison between companies within the same industry due to similar products and cost structure.

-- Net Profit Margins can vary historically due to presence of non recurring items or non operating items.
+- Net Profit Margins can vary historically due to the presence of non-recurring items or non-operating items.